 During the first half of the 1930s, many market research techniques were used to ascertain public views on many political issues.
 For the 1936 presidential election, Crossley and his associates were hired by Hearst Publications to conduct polls.
 Crossley, along with contemporary pioneers Elmo Roper and George Gallup, correctly predicted a landslide Roosevelt victory, going against his former employer Literary Digest.
 This success launched public opinion research to the forefront of social science.

-Crossley remained an active member of AAPOR until 1952 and in 1954, he merged his company with Steward, Dougall & Associates to create Crossley Surveys which was active in market and survey research.
-In 1962, Crossley retired from full time working but still did occasional jobs in public opinion research.
-One such case was in 1967 when President Lyndon Johnson commissioned Crossley to conduct a private poll in select states including Stratford County, New Hampshire where Johnson was still popular.
-As Johnson’s ratings declined along with the situation in Vietnam, he leaked the Stratford County results to the public to bolster his public image.
-Crossley, aware that the results of Stratford County, New Hampshire were not indicative of the entire poll, released the full results of the poll to the press.
-This incident led to an AAPOR mandate that a member go public with a survey if it was misrepresented by the client.
+Crossley remained an active member of AAPOR until 1952.
+In 1954, he merged his company with Steward, Dougall & Associates to create Crossley Surveys, which was active in market and survey research.
+In 1962, Crossley retired from full time work but still did occasional jobs in public opinion research.
+One such case was in 1967, when President Lyndon Johnson commissioned Crossley to conduct a private poll in select areas, including Strafford County, New Hampshire, where Johnson was still popular.
+As Johnson’s ratings declined along with the situation in Vietnam, he leaked the Strafford County results to the public to bolster his public image.
+Crossley, aware that the results from Stratford County, New Hampshire were not indicative of the entire poll, released the full results of the poll to the press.

 In 1970, Crossley was given the lifetime achievement award by AAPOR for his efforts to advance the field of public opinion research.
 In Crossley’s later years, he focused on how to use public opinion to alleviate international tensions.
 Crossley Surveys also became an active subsidiary of Westat Inc. A pioneer of market and public opinion research, Crossley worked tirelessly to ensure public opinion’s rise as a viable method to give voice to the people.